 - studies of the production of either plant, animal, or microbial biomass and the factors that regulate production;

 - studies of community composition, biodiversity, or factors that regulate these attributes of inland waters;

-- analytical or comparative studies of physical, chemical, or biotic processes in streams, rivers, or wetlands.
+- analytical or comparative studies of physical, hydrological, chemical, or biotic processes in all types of inland waters.

 - The Tonolli Fund cannot be used for international travel or non-research expenses.

 - Awards are made through institutions, on condition that the institution takes no overhead.

 - Institutes that will take overhead will be excluded from future awards.

 - In order not to pay an overhead, the supervisor may receive the student's money, and both applicant and supervisor will then be responsible to submit a signed overview declaring how the funds were spent.